 Borax is a natural mineral, sodium tetraborate, which has been mined and used for thousands of years.
 It's safe to mix with chlorine bleach and detergents, and has been proven to enhance their cleaning power.
 Borax has many uses throughout the home.
 Add it to your dishwasher for cleaner dishes; use it to clean your toilets; and make it your go-to for pest control.

-1) Borax sells under the name 20 Mule Team Borax, and can be found in the laundry aisle of a grocery store or big box retailer, such as Wal-Mart.
-More places you can find Borax.
+- Sells Under the Name 20 Mule Team Borax: It can be found in the laundry aisle of a grocery store or big box retailer, such as Wal-Mart.

-2) Keep Borax out of the reach of children and pets.
-It's natural, but that doesn't mean it's non-toxic.
+- Keep out of the Reach of Children and Pets: It's natural, but that doesn't mean it's non-toxic.
 Less than five grams can kill a child or pet.
 Keep your box of Borax in a secure cabinet they cannot reach, and in a container that cannot be opened easily.
 When you use it for other purposes, such as pest control, be sure you're not leaving quantities around that could be eaten by children or pets.

-3) Do not ingest Borax.
-Adults could also have a lethal reaction to 15 to 20 grams of Borax.
+- Do Not Ingest: Adults could also have a lethal reaction to 15 to 20 grams of Borax.
 It can irritate your skin, eyes and respiratory system.
 So, be smart about how you use it.
 It's a common ingredient in many commercially-produced products, so just exercise the same care that you would with any cleaner, and you'll be fine.